andrew-1234/imgsorter/README.md

 results of a prompt, and the file names inherit some of the prompt keywords.
 Any files you download like this will be ready to sort.

-This is my first time using python.
+Beware 💀 this is my first time using python.
 Similar things already exist for sure, and its probably a very inefficient script, but I'm looking for any feedback, contributions, new features, etc!

+### Credits
+The code to clean up text tokens is from KahEm Chu (2021) "Text Processing in Python", source: https://towardsdatascience.com/text-processing-in-python-29e86ea4114c